modelica/ModelicaSpecification/RationaleMCP/0031/differences.md

 `solverMethod` is only required when the sub-partition contains continuous-time equations, and specifies the time discretization method.
 It is an error if a named argument is specified multiple times.

-In the equations and algorithms of a `subpartition`, references to variables from the continuous-time partition must appear inside the Flat Modelica unary `sample(…)` operator.
+In the equations and algorithms of a `subpartition`, references to variables from the continuous-time partition must appear inside the Base Modelica unary `sample(…)` operator.
 Similarly, references to variables from another sub-partition must appear inside the `noClock(…)` or `previous(…)` operators.
 It is not allowed to reference variables determined in another clocked base-partition, except when wrapped in `hold()`.
 (The expression `hold(x)` is a continuous-time expression and needs to be sampled before it can appear in a clocked partition.)